wayneIBM/vpc-on-classic/hello-world-vpc.md

 You may have a public SSH key already.
 Look for a file called ``id_rsa.pub`` under an ``.ssh`` directory under your home directory, for example, ``/Users/<USERNAME>/.ssh/id_rsa.pub``.
 The file starts with ``ssh-rsa`` and ends with your email address.

-If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the ``ssh-keygen`` command and following the prompts.
+If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the ``ssh-keygen`` command (on Linux or macOS servers) and following the prompts.
+For Windows operating systems, you can use a tool like PuTTYgen to generate an SSH key.

 ## Step 1: Log in to IBM Cloud.